Skip to Content

-Beef stew recipe without wine on the stove is great.
-You can make in a Dutch Oven or large pot right at home.
-This is one of our favorite beef stew meat recipes with potatoes and lots of other vegetables with a thick gravy you’ll drool over.
+Beef stew recipe without wine on the stove in a Dutch Oven is a family friendly meal we love.
+This is one of our favorite beef recipes using stew meat with potatoes and lots of other vegetables with a thick gravy youโ€™ll drool over.

 Chuck Roast Beef Stew

 You CAN in fact make stew without wine and make it taste fantastic.
-If you find you don’t have any on hand or don’t want to add alcohol to your meal we have another version just for you!
+If you find you donโ€™t have any on hand or donโ€™t want to add alcohol to your meal we have another version just for you!
 You can make Dutch Oven stew on the stovetop or in the oven.
 Both turn out great. (affiliate links present)

 The best thing about this dish is you can add a ton of vegetables in it.
-If you only want to use some meat and make it healthier, I would try our cabbage stew recipe instead.
-I don’t know about y’all but this type of throw in the protein, veggies and make a gravy with it was part of my childhood.
+I donโ€™t know about yโ€™all but this type of throw in the protein, veggies and make a gravy with it was part of my childhood.
+Bubbling on the stovetop you just cook until fall-apart tender to your liking.

+Yes.
 My mom and dad worked full time so at the end of the day she was exhausted.
 Sometimes she would make this as a slow cooker beef stew with onion soup mix style if she remembered in the morning.
 If not this was the way to go.
 Two reasons it was always on the menu was it was cheap, and fell apart in your mouth.

 Beef Stew Recipe Without Wine Slow Cooker

 Back then we always used stew meat right out of the package.
 It was the most inexpensive choice and when cooked for a really long time got super tender.
-We didn’t know then how to cook frozen stew meat but now that a pressure cooker is a thing you could start off rock hard by doing this first.
+We didnโ€™t know then how to cook frozen stew meat but using pressure cooker or low and slow on the stove you could start off rock hard and it will get just as tender without much of a cooking time difference.

 When it comes to vegetables there are a few that are expected to be in this pot.
 Peeled carrots chopped into really large pieces are a must, a thick sliced onion and potatoes would be the main 3.
 Beyond that you could think outside of the box but would need to choose varieties that are firmer in nature.